catalinaescalona/greendevs/PAGE_TESTING.md

 # Page 3 - Create a Poll
 ### Page Title: Create a Poll
 ### Page Description and Mockup
+The create a poll page enables a user to make a new poll.
+The user will input a poll title, poll description, and poll answers within the body of the page.
+The user will be able to preview the poll before publishing by clicking the preview button and will then be able to publish the poll by clicking the submit button.

 ![Screenshot 2023-10-25 at 1 40 08 PM](https://github.com/catalinaescalona/greendevs/assets/143199876/47dd53dd-e0ea-48a6-a8d4-465023090d61)

 ### Parameters needed for the page
+* User authentication (must be logged in to create poll)
+* Poll questions, description, and answer options (multiple choice only)
+* Sharing options

 ### Data needed to render the page
+* User authentication
+* Unique poll ID
+* User generated poll title
+* User generated poll description
+* User generated poll answers
+* Poll creation timestamp

 ### Link destinations for the page
+* Homepage
+* Login
+* User profile
+* Poll preview page
+* Poll submitted page (with sharing)
+* Contact Us
+* Privacy Policy
+* Terms of Service

 ### List of tests for verifying the rendering of the page
+* Test registration (user can make new account)
+* Test login (user can login)
+* Test poll creation
+* Test question and answer length
+* Test sharing
+* Test different browsers
+* Test database connectivity

 ---
 # Page 4 - Take a Poll